S0AndS0/100-days-of-code/rounds/_r000/006_javascript-boolean-gotchas.md

 layout: post
 title: JavaScript Boolean Gotchas
 date: 2020-05-03 11:39:59 -0700
-#date_updated:  # Optional and formatted like Sun May  3 11:39:59 PDT 2020 above
+#date_updated:  # Optional and formatted like 'date' above
 description: '`true` is coerced to a number but `"true"` is not'
 time_to_live: 1800
 ---